johnphillips114/history_idle/GDD.md

 ### 3.4 Unlocks & Milestones
 [Major progression gates and achievements]

 ### 3.5 Start Location
-The player is assigned a random starting location and culture to begin the game and after a prestige.
-These include:
+The player is assigned a random civilization at the start of the game.
+This is based on Caveman2Cosmos.
-- Western Europe
-- Northern Europe
-- West Mediterranean
-- East Mediterranean
-- European Steppes
-- Levant
-- Mesopotamia
-- Nile
-- Maghreb
-- Persian
-- Indus
-- Asian Steppes
-- Southeast Asia
-- Indonesia
-- Australia
-- Polynesia
-- Yellow River
-- Japan
-- Cascadia
-- Prairie Steppes
-- Great Lakes
-- East Coast
-- Mississippi
-- Southwest
-- Mesoamerican
-- Central American
-- Carribbean
-- Andes
-- La Plata
-- Amazonian
-- Serengeti
-- Congo
-- African Great Lakes
-- Ethiopian Highlands

 ---